Rangers' Gamble on Russian Talent Was Critical to 1994 Cup

 Related: Kovalev and the Rangers: Eventful, Successful and Disappointing

 It’s possible those Blueshirts could have done even more on Broadway – more scoring, more winning and perhaps another title.
-Unlike the Russian Five’s extended time in the Motor City, their Rangers counterparts were, for various reasons, not in for long stays on Broadway.
+Unlike the Russian Five’s extended time in the Motor City, their Rangers counterparts were, for various reasons, not in for long stays in New York.
 The trade of Zubov to the Pittsburgh Penguins after the lockout-shortened 1995 season ranks among the worst in franchise history, with Zubov, the power-play master, compiling another 615 points with the Penguins and Dallas Stars in 903 games after leaving the Rangers, en route to Hall of Fame induction in 2019.

 Kovalev was for some reason never able to fulfill the long-term promise Smith saw for him in a Blueshirt over parts of nine seasons in two separate stints – yet he did just that for other teams over a 19-season career, exceeding the 70-point mark four times.
 He remained a dominant postseason performer throughout his career, with 100 points in 123 playoff games.